Skip to main content

 </html>

-The Payment Widget SDK must be included in your WebView bundle (for example, via your build pipeline).
-Loading the SDK directly from a CDN is not supported.
+The SDK must be included in your WebView bundle (e.g. via your build pipeline).
+Loading it from a CDN is not supported.

 import WebKit